 The Little Shepherd of Kingdom Come, the first American book to sell over a million copies, was produced on Broadway twice and as a movie once.

-Trail of the Lonesome Pine, another million- copy success, was made into three movies and an outdoor drama, which is still running in 2013.
+Trail of the Lonesome Pine, another million- copy success, was made into three movies and an outdoor drama.

 Fox was an attractive, energetic person in spite of his poor health.
-He was zuick and graceful, a good tennis player and dancer, much sought fter by the ladies.
-His 1883 passport described him as 5 feet, 8 ½ inches tall, weighing 140 pounds, having brown hari and blue eyes.
+He was quick and graceful, a good tennis player and dancer, much sought after by women.
+His 1883 passport described him as 5 feet, 8 ½ inches tall, weighing 140 pounds, having brown hair and blue eyes.

-It was sad that Fox was always plagued by poor health.
-On July 3, 1919 while on a fishing trip in VA, he became very ill with pneumonia.
+It was said that Fox was always plagued by poor health.
+On July 3, 1919 while on a fishing trip in Virginia, he became very ill with pneumonia.
 He went home to Big Stone Gap, where he died July 8 at 5:30 p.m.